 Entities operating within the scope of the IBC benefit from one of the most advantageous tax regimes in the European Union:

-b) if the company employs fewer than 6 employees (or directors), during the first two years of activity, it must make a minimum investment of €75,000 in the acquisition of tangible or intangible fixed assets during the 2 first years of activity;
+a) Create 1 to 5 jobs, during the first 6 months of activity, and it must make a minimum investment of €75,000 in the acquisition of tangible or intangible fixed assets during the 2 first years of activity;

 Please contact us to learn more about the fulfilment of this employment requirement.

 Tax benefits shall be limited to the following ceiling amounts, depending on the number of employees (or paid directors), in accordance with the aforementioned conditions:

 The tax benefits are also subject to one of the following maximum annual thresholds:

 If the tax base exceeds the limit, the excess shall be taxed at the 21% rate (Madeira general regime).